hadhehog/Chess/README.md

-# Chess
+# Console games
-Making a 2d chess and then 3d, a great start for making turn based games.
+Making some console games before trying to go in for turn based strategies.